-- (b) Failure to report a limitation upon, suspension or revocation of a work required driver license may subject an employee to disciplinary action up to and including discharge. - (c) Annually, the City will pay-reimburse up to \$120.00, of the costs associated with a physical examination by a Department of Transportation (DOT) certified doctor, in order to maintain a Commercial Driver License (CDL) and related special endorsements for any Career status employees who are required by the City to maintain a CDL for their current job.
+- (c) Failure to report a limitation upon suspension or revocation of a work required driver license may subject an employee to disciplinary action up to and including discharge. - (d) Annually, the City will reimburse up to \$120.00, of the costs associated with a physical examination by a Department of Transportation (DOT) certified doctor, in order to maintain a Commercial Driver License (CDL) and related special endorsements for any Career status employees who are required by the City to maintain a CDL for their current job.
 The City will pay up to \$120.00 of the costs of a physical examination by a DOT certified doctor, which is associated with any new City required CDL and/or endorsement(s) for one's current job.

-Time taken for these examinations will be paid by the City for the first initial hour.
-However, thereafter, employees will need to use appropriate accrued leave to be scheduled with their supervisors.
-The City will pay the full costs amount charged of any City required physical examination where the examination is performed by a City contracted physician. - (d) The costs associated with a CDL required for a new employee or promotional position or an employee requested transfer, shall be the responsibility of the employee.
+The first two hours of time taken for these examinations will be paid by the City, however thereafter, employees will need to use appropriate accrued leave to be scheduled with their supervisor.
+The City will pay the full amount charged of any City required physical examination where the examination is performed by a City contracted physician.

+(e) The costs associated with a CDL required for a new employee or promotional position or an employee requested transfer, shall be the responsibility of the employee.
 Should an employee allow their CDL and/or endorsement(s) to expire, or if the employee's CDL is revoked, any re-issuance or physical examination fees shall be the responsibility of the employee.